argoproj/argoproj/sigs/sig-scalability/README.md

 Argo SIG Scalability is focused on the scalability and performance of the Argo projects.

 The initial focus of the group is on Argo CD, working through the [the Argo CD Scalability Benchmarking proposal](https://github.com/argoproj/argo-cd/pull/12662).
-When the time comes that other's want to join and focus on another project (e.g. Argo Workflows), [a proposal](https://github.com/argoproj/argoproj/tree/master/proposals) should be created to expand the scope of the SIG.
+The time may come to extend the focus onto another project (e.g. Argo Workflows).
+This will be determined by the members of the SIG.

 The goals of this group are to create benchmarking tooling to objectively measure the scaliablity of the projects, and improving [the "scaling up" experience](https://argo-cd.readthedocs.io/en/stable/operator-manual/high_availability/#scaling-up) for end users.